 At the county level, the Finger Lakes region splits into two distinct climate-trajectory groups since 1970.

-The slow-warming group consists of Seneca (+1.85°F/century), Tompkins (+2.04°F), Ontario (+2.52°F), and Yates (+2.72°F).
+The slow-warming group consists of Seneca (+4.88°F/century), Tompkins (+5.06°F), Ontario (+5.65°F), and Yates (+5.78°F).
 These are the counties closest to the deep central lakes — Cayuga, Seneca, and Keuka — which act as massive thermal sinks.
 The lakes warm slowly in spring and cool slowly in fall, dampening land-surface temperature trends within 5–10 miles of their shores.

-The fast-warming group consists of Monroe (+2.95°F/century), Schuyler (+3.00°F), and Steuben (+3.17°F).
+The fast-warming group consists of Schuyler (+5.96°F/century), Steuben (+6.07°F), and Monroe (+6.30°F).
 Monroe sits on the open Lake Ontario shoreline but the climate division pulls in the Genesee River valley to its south; Schuyler sits at the southern lobes of Seneca and Cayuga where the thermal buffer is weaker; Steuben is hill country, well above the lake-effect zone.

-The +3.17°F Steuben figure is striking.
-That's the same warming velocity as Lubbock, Texas (+3.04°F), and Bakersfield, California (+3.23°F) — places we don't typically think of as climate analogs to upstate New York.
-Whatever heat-trapping mechanism is operating on the Texas High Plains is operating in upstate Steuben at the same rate.
+The +6.07°F Steuben figure is striking.
+That's within a few tenths of a degree of Lubbock, Texas (+6.41°F) and Kern County, California, home to Bakersfield (+5.73°F) — places we don't typically think of as climate analogs to upstate New York.
+Whatever heat-trapping mechanism is operating on the Texas High Plains is operating in upstate Steuben at almost the same rate.

 Why this matters

-For residents and prospective movers, a 1.3°F gap over a century compounds.
-The slow-warming Finger Lakes counties — Yates, Seneca, Ontario, Tompkins — will retain "cool summers" longer.
-Yates' July average is 71.6°F now; in a "linear-extrapolation" 2050 scenario it would be roughly 72.5°F. In the same scenario, Steuben's July average rises from 70.8°F to 72.8°F — a slightly larger jump, but from a slightly cooler starting point.
+For residents and prospective movers, a 1.4°F-per-century gap compounds.
+The slow-warming Finger Lakes counties — Seneca, Tompkins, Ontario, Yates — will retain "cool summers" longer than their southern and lake-shore neighbors.
+Yates' July average is 71.6°F now; in a naive linear-extrapolation 2050 scenario it would rise by roughly 1.5°F. In the same scenario, Steuben's July average rises by closer to 1.6°F — a slightly larger jump from a slightly cooler starting point.

 These are small numbers in absolute terms.
 But for migration patterns, real-estate trajectories, and agricultural decision-making (the Finger Lakes wine region runs across many of these county lines), the gap matters.
 The Finger Lakes Wine Trail crosses the slow-warming counties at its core; whether 2050 still supports cool-climate varietals (Riesling, Pinot Noir) versus warm-climate ones (Cabernet Franc, Merlot) is in part a question of which side of this gap you're on.